AirWalk-Digital/airview-mdx/README.md

 This packages is a collection of React / MDX Components to render content to Web (Airview), PDF (Airview) and Presentations (MDX-Deck).

-Storybook is used to documenbt these components in a standalone location.
+Storybook is used to documenbt these components in a standalone location..

 Each component should have a dedicated `.tsx` file within `src/stories`. it should also have a `.stories.tsx` to describe the Component in Storybook.
 Optionally a `.mdx` can be used to document the Component in further detail if required.